phofstet/grapin-employee-handbook/holidays-and-absences.md

 Use your discretion to take time off to make up for the additional hours you put in during the week.
 It is your responsability to:

-1. Don't plan for more than 25 days of holidays per year,
+1. Don't plan for more than 25 days of holidays per year, and
-2. Keep *Days to Compensate* equal to zero (see both on the *Workers Report* tab of the tool).
+2. Keep *Days to Compensate* equal to zero

+(see both on the *Workers Report* tab of the tool).

 You cannot directly book your *holidays*, but you can place compensation days by yourself.
 In any case, you need to inform the person you report to about that.